 Marjory, a Seeker for over 30 years, speaks about her call to outreach teaching

-During those quiet years in the studio, I also explored spiritual disciplines of prayer, journaling, meditation and retreat.
-When we landed at Seekers in 1976, I moved quickly into the School of Christian Living and began meeting the Learners & Teachers Mission Group.
-In a routine gift-discernment exercise, somebody named my gifts as “outreach teaching,” and I think that fits.
-Writing, speaking, creating learning events, and continuing to deepen my own spiritual life are all part of that call.
+During those quiet years in the pottery studio, I explored the “inward journey” of prayer, journaling, meditation and retreat.
+When we landed at Seekers in 1976, I moved into the Seekers School of Christian Living and joined the sponsoring mission group, Learners & Teachers.
+In our periodic gift-discernment exercise, somebody named my gift as “outreach teaching,” and I think that fits.
+Writing, speaking, creating retreats and continuing to deepen my own spiritual life are all part of that call.

 After study at Virginia Theological Seminary (1982-85), I worked as the Executive Director of Faith@Work, a national small-group ministry.
 We sponsored retreats and published F@W magazine as a resource for helping people discover call and ministry in daily life.
 Out of that experience, several books emerged: Braided Streams: Esther and a Woman’s Way of Growing; Seasons of Friendship Naomi and Ruth as a Model, and Call to the Soul: Six Stages of Spiritual Development.
 (Click here for more on the books.)

 In 2002, Peter and I led the first F@W work-pilgrimage to Guatemala and when I retired in 2008, Seekers became the sponsor for that yearly trip.
 Peace Accords in 1996 had promised elementary education to the indigenous people of Guatemala, but there were few schools then, so building schools with local villagers was our focus.
 Over the years, more than 25 Seekers participated in one or more of the 15 trips that we organized and led.
 Now that the need for new schools has largely been met (and we are 15 years older), we have set that call down.